Chart Color Schemes

 Residential development activity is lower than average in Canadian according to AreaSearch's national comparison of local real estate markets

-AreaSearch analysis of ABS building approval numbers shows Canadian recorded approximately 29 residential properties granted approval per year over the past five financial years.
-This totals an estimated 145 homes from FY-20 to FY-25.
-As of FY-26, 8 approvals have been recorded.
-On average, 0.7 new residents arrive per new home annually between FY-21 and FY-25, indicating that new supply is keeping pace with or exceeding demand.
+Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Canadian has recorded approximately 28 residential properties granted approval per year over the past five financial years.
+This totals an estimated 143 homes.
+In FY-26 so far, 17 approvals have been recorded.
+On average, 0.7 new residents arrive per new home constructed annually between FY-21 and FY-25.

 Frequently Asked Questions - Development